-Preference Description Column Width Controls the minimum size that will be used for columns of thoughts relative to the current text size.
+Preference Description Wander Delay Wandering is an option to step randomly through TheBrain, to let you see thought associations.
+Drag the slider to specify the amount of delay (in seconds) between thought activations.
+The delay is shortest by default. houghts Preference Description Column Width Controls the minimum size that will be used for columns of thoughts relative to the currentext size.
 Spacing Drag the slider to decrease or increase space between thoughts.
 The wider the spacing, the larger and more spaced out the thoughts will be.
 Tags text You can choose not to show, only show Tag text on hover (mouseover), or always show.
 Tags icons You can choose to never show, only show Tag icons on hover (mouseover), or always show.
-Show events indicators Event icons will appear in the bottom-right area of thoughts that include events.
+Show event indicators Event icons will appear in the bottom-right area of thoughts that include events.
 This preference is off by default.
-Show notes indicators Note icons will appear in the bottom-right area of thoughts that include notes.
-When this is selected, you can hover over the icons for an instant view of the corresponding note.
-This preference is off by default.
+Show note indicators Note icons will appear in the bottom-right area of thoughts that include notes.
+When this is selected, you can hover over the icons for an instant view of the corresponding note This preference is off by default.
+Show attachment count indicators The number of attachments (if more than one) will be displayed on the thought icon.
 Show siblings in normal view This preference is on by default.
-Context sensitive thought names Context sensitive thought names are explained on page 81.
+Context sensitive thought names Context sensitive thought names are explained on page 84.
 This preference is on by default.
 Show label for active thought This preference is off by default.
 Text shadows This preference is on by default.
-Use ClearType to render text (slower) Applies a crisper display of thought names, but may require more system resources.
+Use ClearType to render Applies a crisper display of thought names, text (slower)